arishimam/SpotifyPlaylistGenerator/README.md

 The application can be used with command line arguments:

 -p is the prompt describing the playlist.
-For example, -p "fun songs".
+For example, -p "songs that are really fun".
 -n is the number of songs to be added to the playlist.
 For example, -n 10.

 For example: